MTH548/MTH548/source/index.rst

 There will be no exams in this course.
 Instead, grades will be assigned based on the following components:

-    * Project Reports 80%
+    * Project Reports 90%
-    * Class Participation 20%
+    * Weekly digests 10%

 Project Reports